ava-labs/core-vm-modules/README.md

 ## Versioning and Publishing packages

+### Versioning

+Checkout to a new branch and run only `pnpm changeset` and follow the CLI prompts to put in the summary and it will create the xxx.md file under .changeset directory.
+Push the change to this new branch and create a PR.

+Once the PR is merged, a new PR will be auto generated to bump the version to packages listed in the xxx.md file, and the summary in CHANGELOG.md

+### Publishing

 Package publishing has been configured using [Changesets](https://github.com/changesets/changesets).
 Please review their [documentation](https://github.com/changesets/changesets#documentation) to familiarize yourself with the workflow.

 This repo has an automated npm releases setup in a [GitHub Action](https://github.com/changesets/action) using the [Changesets bot](https://github.com/apps/changeset-bot).